 Feb.
 11, 2015: Researchers Identify Distinct Groupings in the Location and Timing of Gulf Common Bottlenose Dolphin Deaths

-A new study, published on February 11, 2015 in the journal PLOS ONE, indicates that the current multi-year marine mammal UME in the Northern Gulf of Mexico has multiple groupings of high bottlenose dolphin mortalities and may be due to different contributing factors, including the Deepwater Horizon oil spill.
+A new study on the demographic clusters identified within the 2010 to 2013 Northern Gulf of Mexico common bottlenose dolphin UME, published on February 11, 2015 in the journal PLOS ONE, indicates that the current multi-year marine mammal UME in the Northern Gulf of Mexico has multiple groupings of high bottlenose dolphin mortalities and may be due to different contributing factors, including the Deepwater Horizon oil spill.

 The researchers found that the largest most prolonged cluster was in Barataria Bay, Louisiana, followed by Mississippi and Alabama in 2011, consistent with the timing and spatial distribution of oil.
 The number of annual dolphin deaths was not elevated for the Gulf coasts of Florida or Texas, which were not as heavily oiled.

 The peer-reviewed study was conducted in collaboration with marine mammal stranding network organizations across the Gulf region, as well as nationally-recognized marine mammal research institutions and the Working Group for Marine Mammal Unusual Mortality Events.
 The scientists compared the number and demographics of dolphin deaths across the Gulf from January 2010–June 2013 to patterns from baseline data (1990–2009) to examine changing characteristics of the UME over time.
 They looked for distinct groupings of high numbers of dolphin deaths, both before and after the spill.